vibhanshu-mishra/shoplens/README.md

 Ambiguous or unsupported observations remain ambiguous or unassigned.

 ShopLens should not fabricate a clean drawing model from incomplete evidence.

-### Cross-firm behavior

-The detector is developed against structural drawings from multiple sources and drawing conventions rather than tuning exclusively to one engineer's graphics.

 ### Deterministic first